-Inspired by espresso and w3schools, lured by the talk of web developers of HTML5 as a “holy grail”, DZ took out his trusty iPad 2, downloaded a simple text editor, and, although he was not a programmer, began to code.
+Inspired by espresso and w3schools, lured by the talk of web developers of HTML5 as a “holy grail”, our founder took out their trusty iPad 2, downloaded a simple text editor, and, although, not a programmer, began to code.
 Out of a simple, recursive loop the gameboard took shape.
 An interface was added and rules applied.
 The was no diagram, no structure, yet somehow through a series of nested loops, order emerged from chaos.
 32K of poorly written code was all that was needed to generate a stunning array of potential games.

-“When I discovered the game, by which I mean the 5 core rules dropped into my head, I knew I had something, but I had no inkling of the nuance and depth.
-That awareness would only emerge once we started to play.
+“When I discovered the game, by which I mean the 5 core rules “dropped into my head” fully explicated, I knew I had something, but I could have no inkling of the nuance and depth it contained.
+This awareness would only emerge once we started to play.
 The revelations were astonishing.”

 “A strategy would emerge that would seem unbeatable, only to be overturned by a superior method.
-Mistakes could be costly but pattern recognition and superior tactics could be used to gain the upper hand.
+Mistakes can be costly, thus superior pattern recognition and tactics allow one to gain the upper hand, even when starting from the second position, which is assumed to be disadvantaged.
 You’d master one aspect, only to realize there’s another level.
 The game became a virus in the brains of some players—in a very real sense it’s a struggle to bend chaos to your will and that can be addictive.”